15 S. 3rd Street

 The historic town of Ephrata is home to the Ephrata Cloister - a national historic landmark founded in 1732.
 Take either a self-guided or tour-guided trip around the property and learn about early music and printing, unique architecture and enjoy the gorgeous landscaping.
 The Cloister hosts special events year 'round, suitable for families, groups and individuals.
 You'd be remiss to not make a stop at Fox Meadows Creamery and try their farm-to-table ice cream!
 Enjoy the farm views and delicious ice cream Monday - Saturday!

 Home to the biggest sports complex in North America, Spooky Nook Sports, Manheim is a great destination to visit when you come to Lancaster County.
+Play some mini-golf and finish your victory with ice cream at The Shack Restaurant & Mini Golf.
 Check out the eclectic options at Prussian Street Arcade and go home with items and gifts you can't find just anywhere.
 Spend the afternoon or evening at Laserdome playing in their indoor arcade and laser tag arena.
-The Pennsylvania Renaissance Faire is just a short drive from downtown Manheim.
-The attraction is a step-back-in-time that offers a full day of fun for guests of all ages.

 Quaint, charming, bustling, cool- all words that are commonly used to describe Lititz, PA, a small town in the northern part of Lancaster...